Faskerrr/Doggos-101/README.md

 ## Results 📊

-The accuracy of our prediction is **85.3%**, which means that in most cases we are able to predict correctly the dog breed.
+The accuracy of our prediction is **85.3%**, which means that in most cases we are able to predict the breed of a dog correctly.

 Here are some examples of predictions: